chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 !!! note "Each Usage Can Only Be Set Once"

-	  If you run the `set-auth` command twice with the same authorization usage `-au` value but different `-at` authorization types, the authorization type will just be overwritten (not added) for that targeted usage.
+	  If you run the `set-auth` command twice with the same authorization usage `-au` value but different `-at` authorization types, the authorization type will just be ignored.
+At this moment there is no way to overwrite or erase authorization once set.

 ### Authorization Type (`-at`)